JeffShao96/Symbolic-NS3/README.md

 We have tested our code mainly using Ubuntu, so we recommend  Ubuntu 18.04 LTS, 20.04 LTS, or higher versions.

 For Windows users, you may install Ubuntu via VMware Workstation Player or Oracle VirtualBox.
-Please enable `Intel VT-x/AMD-v` for your virtual machine, which enables the KVM feature and consequently reduces the building and running time.
 We recommend the following configurations for your virtual machine:
 * at least 1 vCPU
 * at least 4 GB RAM
 * at least 80 GB Hard Disk (SSD Disk is better)

+Please turn on `Intel VT-x` or `AMD-V` on your machine, which enables KVM and consequently greatly reduces the building and running time.

 ## 2. Install S2E